Strategy for NHH 2026 - 2029

 Main objective

-NHH shall be a research-intensive business school with research at a high international level.
+NHH will be a research-intensive business school, renowned for research of high international quality and societal significance.

-• Collaboration with the business community and society
+• Cooperation with the business community and society

 Main objective